Updated: 2022/Sep/29

 peak traffic columns can be altered by the scale command.

-current and peak traffic over all
+peak traffic over all interfaces.
+The following

-recognised: kbit, kbyte, mbit, mbyte,
+units are recognised: kbit, kbyte, mbit, mbyte,

 gbit, gbyte and auto.

-pps Show statistics in packets per second
+pps Show statistics in packets per second instead of

-mode off.
+pps switches this mode off.

-match [patterns] Display only interfaces that match
+Display only interfaces that match patterns

-pattern provided as an argument.
+provided as an argument.
+Patterns should be in

-separated by whitespaces or commas.
+shell glob(7) syntax separated by whitespaces or

+commas.
 If this command is called without

-arguments then all interfaces are
+arguments then all interfaces are displayed.
+For

-displayed.
-For example:
+example:

 match re0, bge1

-This will display re0 and bge1
+This will display re0 and bge1 interfaces.

-match re*, bge*, lo0
+match re* bge* lo0

-This will display all re interfaces,
+This will display all re interfaces, all bge

-all bge interfaces and the loopback
+interfaces and the loopback interface.

 inet.icmp Display ICMP statistics.